 The Reverb knob lets you adjust the master level for the reverb bus.
-It is independent from Amount control, so you're free e.g. to have a fully unprocessed kit with the large studio room from the Soft Mix preset.
+It is independent from the Amount control of the Mix preset, so you're free e.g. to have a fully unprocessed kit with the large studio room.

-Reverb Preset
+Reverb Presets